Migrating to the Cloud with Azure: Your Complete Checklist

 What you need to do:

-• Verify Data Integrity: Make sure the data migration is accurate and complete by using data checksums, validation tools, and test queries and reports against the migrated data to ensure data integrity.
+• Verify Data Integrity: Use data checksums, validation tools, and test queries and reports against the migrated data to ensure data integrity and ensure the data migration is correct and comprehensive.

 • Validate Application Functionality: Make that migrated apps perform and function as intended in the Azure environment by extensively testing their functionality.